JackLawhorn/Heavens-Above-Gardens-Below/Posts/Nycter.md

 While possessing powerful senses of smell and hearing, the Nycter have small and poorly developed eyes, possibly as a result of generations born and died under the eternal shade of the [[Nyxblight Tree]]'s canopy.
 Their senses are bolstered by their [[organic magics]], which afford them the ability to sense via [[#echolocation]].

 When their arms are outstretched, they reveal a thin membrane that stretches between long, flexible finger bones and connects to the torso.
-Their snouts combined with these [[#vestigial wings]] give them the appearance of "winged foxes", which is how they were referred to by the [[necromancer demons]] of the [[Fall of the Materialists College|fallen]] [[Materialists College]] upon their first encounters.
+Their snouts combined with these [[#vestigial wings]] give them the appearance of "winged foxes", which is how they were referred to by the [[Necromancer demons]] of the [[Fall of the Materialists College|fallen]] [[Materialists College]] upon their first encounters.

 ### Vestigial wings